 If you go to a salon that uses tools on multiple people to remove pubic hair, you want to be sure that the salon uses sterile and clean tools, workers wear clean gloves, and do everything they can to minimize your risk of being exposed to an infection.

-In general, if you are experiencing any pain or discomfort in your genital area, consider talking to a gynecologist ASAP to get personalized guidance on how to care for yourself, including whether or not to change your hair removal practices.
+In general, if you are experiencing any pain or discomfort in your vaginal area, consider talking to a gynecologist ASAP to get personalized guidance on how to care for yourself, including whether or not to change your hair removal practices.
+Ultimately, the decision is yours.